djalbat/propagate-cli/README.md

   }

 './alice':
-  "dependencies": {
+  "dependencies": {},
-    "check": "^1.0.4" -> "^1.0.5"
-  },
   "devDependencies": {
     "bernard": "^1.3.2" -> "^1.3.3",
   }
 ```
-The following points are worth noting:

-1. If Propagate cannot find both `name` and `version` fields in a package JSON file, it considers the contents of the subdirectory to be a binary, not a package.
-Nothing is expected to depend on binaries since, without a name, there is no way to reference them.
-The `alice` binary does not have a version number or a name associated with it, for example.

-2. Packages and binaries that are left unchanged after a package is propagated are unaffected.
-For example, the `dylan` package would be unaffected because it does not depend on the `freddie` package, directly or otherwise.

-3. Only core [semver](https://semver.org/) versions are supported, that is, versions of the form `major.minor.patch` where `major`, `minor` and `patch` are natural numbers.
+Note that only core [semver](https://semver.org/) versions are supported, that is, versions of the form `major.minor.patch` where `major`, `minor` and `patch` are natural numbers.
 As yet Propagate does not support version ranges or multiple sets.
 Additionally, it will leave intact but otherwise ignore modifiers such as `^` and `~`.
 If you are not using either just these modifiers or no modifiers at all, Propagate is unlikely to work for you.

-4. If Propagate finds a cyclic dependency, it will tell you and exit whether any of the packages or binaries in the cycle would be affected by the propagation or not.

 ## Installation